ufs-community/land-DA_workflow/docs/source/Introduction_v0.rst

 mode.
 More detailed descriptions of Noah physics and developments are presented by :cite:t:`EkEtAl2003` 2003 and :cite:t:`KorenEtAl1999` 1999.

-Noah-MP is currently used operationally at the NOAA National Water Model (NWM) which is built upon the legacy of the Noah model, but with new and multiple options for selected processes:
+Noah-MP is currently used operationally by the NOAA National Water Model (NWM), which is built upon the legacy of the Noah model, but with multiple new options for selected processes:

-   #. restructuring the model to include a separated vegetation canopy accounting for vegetation effects on surface energy and water balances,
+   #. a separated vegetation canopy accounting for vegetation effects on surface energy and water balances,
    #. a modified two-stream approximation scheme to include the effects of vegetation canopy gaps that vary with solar zenith angle and the canopy 3-D structure on radiation transfer,
    #. a 3-layer physically-based snow model,
    #. a more permeable frozen soil by separating a grid cell into a permeable fraction and impermeable fraction,
    #. a simple groundwater model with a TOPMODEL-based runoff scheme, and
    #. a short-term leaf phenology model.

+..
+COMMENT: Is this section about the National Water Model relevant?
+It's not part of UFS, is it?

-Multiple parameterizations are the key to treating hydrology-snow-vegetation processes in a single land modeling framework and structural differences improve performance over heterogeneous surfaces.
+Multiple parameterizations are the key to treating hydrology-snow-vegetation processes in a single land modeling framework, and structural differences improve performance over heterogeneous surfaces.
 In addition, Noah-MP LSM enables a modular framework for diagnosing differences in process representation, facilitating ensemble